 I am the George Willis Pack Professor of Environment and Sustainability and Affiliate Professor of Native American Studies and Philosophy at the University of Michigan, teaching in the SEAS environmental justice specialization.

 I am Potawatomi and an enrolled member of the Citizen Potawatomi Nation.
 My research addresses environmental justice, focusing on moral and political issues concerning climate policy and Indigenous peoples, the ethics of cooperative relationships between Indigenous peoples and science organizations, and problems of Indigenous justice in public and academic discussions of food sovereignty, environmental justice, and the anthropocene.

-I currently serve on the White House Environmental Justice Advisory Council, the Management Committee of the Michigan Environmental Justice Coalition, and the Board of Directors of the Pesticide Action Network North America, and the Resilient American Roundtable of the National Academies of Sciences, Engineering, and Medicine.
+I currently serve on the White House Environmental Justice Advisory Council, the Management Committee of the Michigan Environmental Justice Coalition, the Board of Directors of the Pesticide Action Network North America, and the Resilient American Roundtable of the National Academies of Sciences, Engineering, and Medicine.
 I have served as an author for the U.S. Global Change Research Program and the Intergovernmental Panel on Climate Change, including authorship on the 4th National Climate Assessment and the IPCC Working Group II Sixth Assessment.
 I am a former member of the Advisory Committee on Climate Change and Natural Resource Science in the U.S. Department of Interior and of two environmental justice work groups convened by past state governors of Michigan.

 The National Science Foundation has been a major supporter pf my research and educational projects for nearly a decade.
 Supporters also include the U.S. Fish and Wildlife Service, U.S. Geological Survey, National Oceanic and Atmospheric Administration, Bureau of Indian Affairs, Mellon Foundation, Swedish Research Council for Sustainable Development, Sustainable Michigan Endowed Program, Spencer Foundation, Marsden Fund, and Health Research Council of New Zealand.